trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/Reconciliation.md

 ---
 # Overview

-If your company imports corporate card transactions into Ieatta, you can reconcile them by using the Reconciliation dashboard under **Settings > Domains > Domain Name > Company Cards > Reconciliation**.
+If your company imports corporate card transactions into Expensify, you can reconcile them by using the Reconciliation dashboard under **Settings > Domains > Domain Name > Company Cards > Reconciliation**.
 To use the dashboard, simply enter the statement dates and click **Run**.

 # How to reconcile company cards

 ## Confirm statement total

-To confirm the total of transactions imported into Ieatta against a credit card statement:
+To confirm the total of transactions imported into Expensify against a credit card statement:
-1. Review the **Imported Total**, which shows the sum of all expenses imported into Ieatta for that statement period.
+1. Review the **Imported Total**, which shows the sum of all expenses imported into Expensify for that statement period.
 This should match the total on your credit card statement.
 2. If there is a discrepancy, refresh the feed to import missing expenses.
 Click **Update all cards** for commercial card feeds, or update individual cards by clicking the blue cog icon and choosing **Update** for other feed types.
 3. After updating, click **Run** to update the transaction totals.